 These things can happen if Quality of Service (QoS) is not established on the network.

-QoS is a method for prioritizing network traffic, and can solve your network traffic issues and keep your bandwidth under control, which saves you money and headaches.
+QoS is a method for prioritizing network traffic.
+It can solve your network traffic issues and keep your bandwidth under control, saving you money and headaches.

+On a daily basis, your network is transporting your organization’s voice and video calls as well as file transfers and data from a number of applications.
 If your organization has network bandwidth to spare and not much network traffic that overloads your bandwidth, then you may not have much need for QoS.
-However, if you find that you’re constantly experiencing delays or interruptions on your network, it is probably a sign that your network traffic is reaching the maximum bandwidth, making several applications and functions extremely delayed or unable to use for periods of time.
+However, if you find that you’re constantly experiencing delays or interruptions on your network, it is probably a sign that your network traffic is reaching the maximum bandwidth, making several applications and functions extremely delayed or unavailable for periods of time.

 What QoS Does

 When you think of the word quality, you think of something that is excellent, fair, and helpful.
-In relation to your network, quality means consistent, reliable, and scalable.
-QoS enables your network to be consistent and reliable by allowing you to prioritize your mission critical traffic.
+As it relates to your network, quality means consistent, reliable, and scalable.
+QoS creates a set of priorities that enables your network to provide consistent and reliable access to important network resources.

 For example: your phone calls and other real-time communications can be prioritized over other network traffic, so that you don’t have to worry about dropped calls or interruptions.

 This way, when there is a lot of traffic on your network, your mission-critical applications can still have the bandwidth they require.
-Additionally, QoS allows other less critical applications to still access the network, but they may experience minor delays that are usually un-noticed to the end user.
+Additionally, QoS allows other less critical applications to still access the network, but they may experience minor delays that usually go unnoticed by the end user.

 Overall, implementing QoS on your network can benefit your organization in several ways.

 First, it benefits every user of your network, because it allows them to do their work without interruptions or downtime.
 With QoS running in the background, your employees can stay productive.
 It also benefits you, and can provide peace of mind knowing your network traffic will run efficiently.
-Since your mission-critical functions and application have the bandwidth they need, you can conduct business with less distributions and frustrations.
+Since your essential business functions and applications have the bandwidth they need, you can conduct business with less distributions and frustrations.

 Second, it saves you money.
 Instead of upgrading your bandwidth or buying better technology, QoS allows you to use your existing bandwidth and technology more efficiently.
-Prioritizing your traffic lets you rearrange and reorganize your network, and let you experience better network usage overall.
+Prioritizing your traffic lets you rearrange and reorganize your network resources, ultimately providing a better experience with overall network usage.

 It’s safe to say the main focus of QoS is to boost network efficiency and allow your organization to continue to operate smoothly with minimal interruption.
-Today, having QoS is becoming more and more essential, as more applications and Internet of Things (IoT) devices become necessary to run a business.
+Today, having QoS is becoming more and more essential, as an increasing number of applications and Internet of Things (IoT) devices become necessary to run a business.

-With QoS, that important phone call is completed with no loss of signal, patchiness, or connectivity issues, allowing you to do business without a hitch or glitch.
+With QoS, that important phone call is completed with no loss of signal, patchiness, or connectivity issues, bandwidth is managed, and you can carry on conducting business without a hitch or glitch.

-Is your organization leveraging QoS to improve call/voice quality?
+Is your organization leveraging QoS to improve call quality and network efficiency?